If you’re overwhelmed or simply have no more time in your schedule, then you are probably a highly overextended person.

 You might say, “Well, I was told to talk about a triangle, but I have no idea what to say.
 I suppose when I think of triangle, I remember using a triangle as a music instrument when I was a child.
 I remember distinctly the noise it made.
 My music teacher’s name was…”

-and you could go on and on.
-The point is that you have so much information inside you, you could probably talk all day everyday and still not spout everything you know.
+You could go on and on.
+The point is that you have so much information inside you, you could probably talk all day every day and still not spout everything you know.

-This information is in your subconscious mind.
+Everything you know is stored in your mind.
 It’s always there and ready to access.
-But what happens is that when you try to consciously access it, you don’t always succeed.
+But what happens often is that when you try to consciously access it, you don’t always succeed.

-These unexpected events help you access your inner information and inner resources.
+Surprises to your mind help you access inner information and inner resources.
 And if you want to be really creative, put yourself in situations you don’t want to be in and see if you suddenly become resourceful.

-My girlfriend overextends herself, but she also tackles almost anything.
+My girlfriend overextends herself a lot but she also tackles almost anything.
 What this has done is make her very creative and resourceful.

 Don’t be afraid to tackle things, because you have almost all the answers inside of you.
 Just because you can’t think of an answer doesn’t mean it’s not there.

-So just know that you can make it through almost anything, and maybe you won’t have to feel fear anymore.
-Well, you can if you want!
-But, it might be nice to not let it control you as much as it used to, wouldn’t it?
+Also know that you can make it through almost anything.
+Adopting that, maybe you won’t have to feel fear anymore.
+You can feel it if you want, but would it be nice to not let it control you as much as it used to?

 And when you really, really don’t have the answer, someone eventually comes along that does.
-That’s just how the world works, if you let it.
+That’s just how the world works when you let it.